markekraus/PSRAW/docs/Module/Request-RedditOAuthToken.md

 ### -Client
 Best Used for: Anonymous API access for `WebApp` and `Script` applications

 The `Client` switch will initiate a `Client_Credentials` grant flow.
 This Grant type uses only the application's Client ID and Client Secret to request an OAuth Token.
 This will enable the use of OAuth Based APIs, but since the OAuth Token will not be associated with any user context it will only have "anonymous" access.
 This is similar to browsing reddit without having a login.
-You will not be able to send user messages, post comments or sumissions, or do anything else that would require an active login session on the web site.
+You will not be able to send user messages, post comments or submissions, or do anything else that would require an active login session on the web site.

 `Client` access tokens expire after 60 minutes.
 When they are "renewed" a new token is requested from scratch.
 This can be used in automation as it does not require user input.
 A new token will automatically be requested on the next API call made by functions in this module after the token has expired.

 `Client` OAuth Access Tokens can only be issued to `Script` and `WebApp` applications as it requires Client Secret.

-For more information on Reddit's OAuth impliementation, see https://github.com/reddit/reddit/wiki/OAuth2#application-only-oauth
+For more information on Reddit's OAuth implementation, see https://github.com/reddit/reddit/wiki/OAuth2#application-only-oauth

 ```yaml
 Type: SwitchParameter